 The feeling of raising money for PKD in the way that we do makes it fun and well worth it, a little sacrifice for a huge reward.
 People talk about and remember our event since it is unique.
 I wish I had a dollar for every person that said they have always wanted to try a plunge.
 It is a great way to bring family and friends together to have some laughs and funny memories while raising money for a great cause.

-Cyrilla Haverkamp - Loveland, Colorado
+Cyrilla Haverkamp - Loveland, Colo.

-Zac Haas - Albuquerque, New Mexico
+Zac Haas - Albuquerque, N.M.

 My daughter Anabel was diagnosed with PKD around 20 weeks gestation.
 We were taken aback regarding the possibility of a serious, life-altering condition.
 Many emotions went through our minds and affected my entire family emotionally and physically.